algolia/algoliasearch-django/README.md

 ## Commands

-* `python manage.py algolia_buildindex`: index all the registered models.
-This one should be use the first time.
-Be careful, if the index already exist on Algolia, it will clear it first.
 * `python manage.py algolia_reindex`: reindex all the registered models.
-This command will first send all the record to a temporary index and then moves it when the build operation is completed. **We highly recommand this command in production environement.**
+This command will first send all the record to a temporary index and then moves it.
 * `python manage.py algolia_applysettings`: (re)apply the index settings.
 * `python manage.py algolia_clearindex`: clear the index